 When James B. Upton from Oregon City tried to take possession of the cabin on the claim he had selected, Chief Nestugga Bill refused to leave it, claiming it as his.
 After considerable pow-wowing, Joe Woods, who was present and could speak Jargon, persuaded Chief Nestugga Bill to leave if Upton would pay him $30.00 cash.
 This sum Upton did not have.
 It was finally settled upon by Upton giving Joe Woods $15.00 cash and Joe Woods gave the Indian a cayuse. (assume this is a Cayuse breed horse) Joe Woods filed a claim on what is now the town of Woods on the Big Nestucca River.
 Although the Government had allotted the Indians lands of Salmon River in exchange for the Reservation they were forced to give up.
 They refused to depart until the tides were right to move by water.
 In June, 1876, they, with all their possessions in their canoes, paddled out over the bar into the Ocean and made a landing at the mouth of the Salmon River.

-This is a remarkable account of the removal of these people to Salmon River.
-The manner in which they did this is very traditional and they took their passions with them, including canoes.
+This is a remarkable account of the removal of these people from Salmon River.
+The manner in which they did this is very traditional and they took their possessions with them, including canoes.
 Note that here Chief Nestugga Bill is paid for his land, The payment had to be very informal, as American citizens were not allowed to officially negotiate land transfers with tribes.
-As some of the stories do not align well, do not agree in the dates of removal, its possible that Chief Nestugga held out for some sort fo payment before he would leave.
-Federal BIA reports, suggest these people removed in December of 1877.
+As some of the stories do not align well, do not agree on the dates of removal, it’s possible that Chief Nestugga held out for some sort of payment before he would leave.
+Federal BIA reports suggest these people removed to Salmon River in December of 1877.
 There may very well have been several removals at different times.